Camp Chef SmokePro DLX Pellet Grill

 Design: Nothing flashy, care in the details

 With an all-black motif similar to most smokers, the Camp Chef SmokePro DLX didn’t immediately stand out in terms of aesthetics.
-(However, we did like the subtly glossy finish of the stainless steel grill lid and hopper lid as opposed to basic matte.)
-Where the SmokePro DLX did stand out was in the details, from a secondary staging shelf to a built-in bottle opener.
+However, we liked the subtle glossy finish of the stainless steel grill lid and hopper lid.
+Where the SmokePro DLX stood out was in the details, from a secondary staging shelf to a built-in bottle opener.

-Having another spot to set trays and tools is a minor addition that felt like a major convenience while we were juggling tasks and setting up our smoker projects.
+Having another spot to set trays and tools is a minor addition that felt like a major convenience when juggling tasks and setting up our smoker projects.

-The nonstick porcelain grill grates are attractive and much easier to clean than chrome or steel, but unfortunately, this material wasn’t used on the smaller upper warming/smoking rack.
+The enamel-coated grill grates are attractive and much easier to clean than chrome or steel, but unfortunately, this material wasn’t used on the smaller upper warming/smoking rack.

 The secondary steel side shelf complements the working space offered by the hopper lid, which is the extent of the on-grill staging area for most budget smokers.
-Having another spot to set trays and tools is a minor addition that felt like a major convenience while we were juggling tasks and setting up our smoker projects.
+Having another spot to set trays and tools is a minor addition that felt like a major convenience when juggling tasks and setting up our smoker projects.

 The magnetic latch on the hopper lid might not make a better brisket, but it keeps the lid from flopping around when moving the grill and suggests the company pays attention to little annoyances their customers have reported.